 Sandflies in New Zealand: the Milford menace and what you can do about them

 Bloodsuckers can be a real pain-point during your travels around NZ.
-And no, I’m not talking about those $20 parking meters at Milford Sound, or the public toilet at Te Anau that stings you with an entry fee.
-It’s those tiny specs that drive you nuts in beautiful places like the Catlins, the West Coast, Fiordland, and Golden Bay: dreaded sandflies.
+And no, I’m not talking about those $20 parking meters at Milford Sound, or the public toilet block in Te Anau that stings you with an entry fee.
+It’s those tiny specs that float around beautiful places like the Catlins, West Coast, Fiordland, and Golden Bay: dreaded sandflies.

 Sunset over green forested mountains at a campsite known for sandflies in Milford Sound New Zealand

 Kiosk Creek Campsite, Milford Sound.
-Involuntary blood donations to local sandflies are the price you pay for stunning scenery. ©Tourist Class Travel
+Blood donations to local sandflies are the price you pay for stunning views. ©Tourist Class Travel

-But, to enjoy 10/10 scenery and those fabulous Milford cruises, we all need to brave the outdoors sometime.
-So, what can be done about sandflies?
-Here’s what I wish I’d known, along with some unusual tips to make your next trip way more bearable!
+But, to enjoy 10/10 scenery and those fabulous Fiordland cruises, we all need to brave the outdoors sometime.
+So, can we do anything about sandflies?

 2. What attracts sandflies?